-When you or someone you love is a victim of a healthcare worker’s mistake or intentional action, you need the help of an experienced Augusta medical malpractice lawyer.
+When you or someone you love is a victim of a healthcare worker’s mistake or intentional action, you need the help of an experienced Augusta personal injury lawyer.
 Your attorney can share their knowledge of the law to help you understand how to pursue compensation for your injuries.
-At the law offices of Barrios & Virguez, we stand ready to help you with your legal case.
+Our personal injury law firm at Barrios Virgüez, we stand ready to help you with your legal case.

 Medical Malpractice and Medical Errors: How They Differ